+Packets are variable-length, delimited, octet-aligned data units.

+Examples of packets are: CCSDS Space Packets, CCSDS Encapsulation Packets.

 MAP Access Service Data Unit

 MAPA_SDUs shall be transferred over a space link via the MAP Access Service.

 A single MAPA_SDU may be transmitted in the Data Zone of one or multiple Transfer Frame(s), and therefore the length of MAPA_SDUs is not constrained by the length of the Transfer Frame Data Zone.